BrianInGermany/BrianInGermany.github.io/index.md

   - [excerptCards Repo](https://github.com/BrianInGermany/excerptCards)

-    - Tool for generating A6 idea cards from CSV: for writing papers, speeches etc.
+    - Generates A6 idea cards from CSV

 - Arduino Fun: various projects with microcontrollers like the Arduino and ESP boards